msalehisedeh/popup-lite/README.md

 # Welcome to Popup Lite!

 Have you ever wanted to have a lite weight modal popup, dialogue box, or free moving window?
 Well...
 I needed one.
-And here it is... a lite weight popup fully configurable with modal, dialog, and free workspace like window... all in one package!
+And here it is... a lite weight pop-up fully configurable with modal, dialog, and free workspace like window... all in one package!

 This library provides Angular 4 components that enables you to have such things without relying on heavy **"@angular/material"** and just by adding PopupLiteModule into your AppModule.

-**NOTE:** Starting with version 1.2.0 this library is compatible with Angular 6+.
+**NOTE:** If your project still is angular 2, 4, or 5; please luck-down your version reference to flexible table to 1.2.1 version by removing ^ from the version dependency in your package json.
+Otherwise for Angular 6+, please use 1.2.2 version or higher.

 [Live Demo](https://popup-lite.stackblitz.io) | [Source code](https://github.com/msalehisedeh/popup-lite/tree/master/src/app) | [Comments/Requests](https://github.com/msalehisedeh/popup-lite/issues)

+# Version 1.2.2
+rolling to angular 6+ after fixing the dependency issue.

+# Version 1.1.1
+Temporary roll-back to angular 5.
+I forgot to luck-down the dependencies for angular 5 before upgrading to angular 6. this will cause problem if you are still using angular 5.

 # Version 1.2.0
 Updated libraries to become compatible with Angular 6+.